wassimnassour/wassim-portfolio/content/posts/first-Post/index.md

 ---
-title: Best Resources and way to Be React and React Native Developer in 2020
+title: Best Resources  to Be React and React Native Developer in 2020
 slug: Best-Resources-and-way-to-Be-React-and-React-Native-Developer-in-2020

 date: 2020/11/21